John Paxton

-John Paxton (May 21, 1911, Kansas City, Missouri – January 5, 1985, Santa Monica, California) was an American screenwriter.
+John Paxton (May 21, 1911 – January 5, 1985) was an American screenwriter.

 Some of his films include Murder, My Sweet in 1944, Cornered in 1945, Crossfire in 1947 (an adaptation of the controversial novel The Brick Foxhole that earned him his only Oscar nomination).
 He helped adapt the screenplay for the controversial film The Wild One in 1953, starring Marlon Brando.

 Paxton's work twice received the Mystery Writers of America's Edgar Award for Best Motion Picture Screenplay, for Murder, My Sweet and Crossfire.

 Biography

 Paxton was born in Kansas City in 1911.
 He attended the University of Missouri where he studied journalism and was involved in college plays.